 Students graduating with Associate or Bachelor degrees are required to verify that the Bible, General Education, and Professional Studies objectives of their programs have been accomplished.
-Examples of assessment include a one-credit capping course called Senior Integration, comprehensive examinations, standardized tests, projects and portfolios requirements.
-Students should contact Division and Program Directors for details.
+Examples of assessment include a one-credit capstone course called Senior Integration, comprehensive examinations, standardized tests, projects and portfolio requirements.
+Students should contact Department and Program Directors for details.